unep-grid/mapx-documentation/docs/user-interface/index.rst

 3. The **Notification panel** informs users if an error has occurred in MapX.
 In addition, some tools (e.g., download) send information to users via the notification system.
-4. The scale of the map as well as the coordinates of the pointer are displayed in this area.

 .. hint::
-   Except for the scale and pointer coordinates, other interface elements can be hidden by clicking on the square buttons located in the corners of the application.
+   Elements can be hidden by clicking on the square buttons located in the corners of the application.

 .. toctree::